ETHICS AND COMPLIANCE

 - Economic Espionage Act

 - Human Trafficking

-We regularly provide training to our employees in all regions of the globe in which we operate.
-We maintain a 100% completion rate for this training.
+Mission Essential regularly provides training to its employees in all regions in which the company operates.
+Mission Essential maintains a 100% completion rate for this training.